 These type of groups are so vital to the well-being of public spaces, using up some of their hard-earnt leisure time after work to get down to regular friends’ meetings and to keep pushing forward…

-We left the passage at Cavendish Rd and headed right to check out a well-known modern British church at the intersection with Wightman Rd.
+We left the passage at Cavendish Rd (optional) and headed right to check out a well-known modern British church at the intersection with Wightman Rd.
 St Paul the Apostle Church was ranked eighth in the ‘Best Modern Church Architecture’ competition.
-In 1984 the nineteenth-century church building had been destroyed by fire.
+In 1984 the nineteenth-century church building was destroyed by fire.
 The present building was opened in 1993, designed by London architects Peter Inskipp and Peter Jenkins.
 It received the ultimate accolade of being included in Simon Jenkins’ book, ‘England’s Thousand Best Churches’, in which he comments: “With its simple rectangular body and pitched roof, it makes a distant allusion to a Greek temple.”
 As soon as I saw it I liked it, and wanted to go inside – what do you think?

 Inside, there is much to enjoy.
 British artist Stephen Cox, RA created the reredos, titled ‘Christ the Saviour of the World’.
 There is other modern sculpture, woodwork and design in the church, all very much in keeping with the style of the building.
 An absolute delight.

-We seem to be moving very slowly down the rungs of the ladder, but I implore you to make one more sideways step, this time to The Railway Fields Nature Reserve (0.8 hectares, 2 acres), which you access via Green Lanes.
+We seem to be moving very slowly down the rungs of the ladder, but I implore you to make one more sideways step (again optional), this time to The Railway Fields Nature Reserve (0.8 hectares, 2 acres), which you access via Green Lanes.
 It started out as a British Rail goods depot, which was closed in 1967 and left unoccupied until the local council bought it in 1975.
 After a period of being used for a community centre, in 1986, the site started its transition to becoming a haven for local wildlife and an educational centre.
 In 1990 it secured status as a Local Nature Reserve (LNR), one of the smallest in London.
 Nothing beats the feeling of walking through the gates, from the busy main road, and suddenly leaving all of that noise behind.

 Railway Fields Nature Reserve may be small, but what it lacks in size it makes up for in diversity and the site is renowned for its flora.
-Among the habitats found here is woodland, scrub, meadow, pond and marshland.
+Among the habitats found here are woodland, scrub, meadow, pond and marshland.
 Over 200 species of wild flowers have been recorded, 21 kinds of butterfly and more than 60 species of birds.

 As we passed through the site, we crossed the old rails and spotted a set of original railway buffers, now overhung with ivy.
 Half way along on the right, we spotted a high brick tower, which we learnt had been the surge tower at the end of the Harringay Passage sewer, designed to help prevent the sewer overflowing.